-Financial Condition Assessment - As required by the Rules of the Auditor General (Sections 10.544(1)(i)7.c. and 10.556(7)), we applied financial condition assessment procedures.
+Financial Condition Assessment - As required by the Rules of the Auditor General (Sections 10.5447(c) and 10.556(7)), we applied financial condition assessment procedures.
 It is management's responsibility to monitor the entity's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information they provided.